-The Pee Gee hydrangea is simple to grow in moist rich, well-drained soil in zones 3 to 8.
+The Pee Gee hydrangea is simple to grow in moist, rich, well-drained soil in zones 3 to 8.
 It prefers full sun to partial shade.
 The shrub thrives in mildly acidic to neutral soil.
-For the ultimate results, the Pee Gee hydrangea should be fed with a light fertilizer in March, May and July.
+For the ultimate results, the Pee Gee hydrangea should be fed with a light fertilizer in March, May, and July.

 The unusual blooms make their presence known from mid to late summer through early fall.
 The large flower cluster cones begin as white blooms that average from 18 inches long and 10 inches wide.
 As the flowers age, they turn a pretty pink, and when autumn debuts, the cones morph into a lovely shade of rust with gray-green leaves.

 The Pee Gee hydrangea is an adaptable shrub, adding 25-plus inches to its growth annually.
 It makes for an exceptional, colorful property definer.
 When using them as a border, experts advise planting the shrubs 12 to 15 feet apart.
-The shrub can also create a superb focal point for one's cottage landscape or enclosed perennial garden.
+The bush can also create a superb focal point for one's cottage landscape or enclosed perennial garden.